mgolub2/IAtoDNG/README.md

 # IAtoDNG
-Converts Sinar Emotion 22 (Emotion 54, 54LV) and Emotion 75, 75LV .IA files to DNG files.
+Converts Sinar Emotion 22, 54, 54LV, 75, and 75LV .IA files to DNG files.

 ## Features
  * Parses the META section of Sinar IA files and converts them to the proper exif tags.